janielala/CA_02/README.md

   - [ ] Go slow.
 Do one thing at a time.
 You got this :muscle:

 ## What is one thing that I learned from doing this project? :books:
+This project is the first homework for me in this course.
+So I have take some time to get use to the css items i need and doing research.
+It is happy that when the project is finally finished.

 (Fill whatever you would like here!)